Mirrors (2008 film)

-Mirrors is a 2008 American supernatural horror film directed by Alexandre Aja, starring Kiefer Sutherland, Paula Patton, and Amy Smart.
+Mirrors is a 2008 supernatural horror film directed by Alexandre Aja, starring Kiefer Sutherland, Paula Patton, and Amy Smart.
 The film was first titled Into the Mirror, but the name was later changed to Mirrors.
 Filming began on May 1, 2007, and it was released in American theaters on August 15, 2008.
+The film is an international co-production between the United States, Romania and Germany.

 The film was originally scripted as a straightforward remake of the 2003 South Korean horror film Into the Mirror.
 However, once Aja was brought on board and read the script, he was dissatisfied with the particulars of the original film's story.
 He decided to retain the original film's basic idea involving mirrors, and to incorporate a few of its scenes, but otherwise crafted a new story and script for his version of the movie.
 A stand-alone sequel not featuring the original cast and crew, titled Mirrors 2, was released in 2010.

 Plot

 A security guard runs through a subway station until he enters a room he cannot escape.
 He starts begging his reflection in a mirror for his life.
 His reflection cuts its own throat with a glass shard; the wound reflects upon the real security guard's body, killing him.

 Ben Carson, a suspended police detective, begins his first day as a night security guard at the Mayflower, a luxury department store gutted by a fire and shuttered five years prior.
 The building still contains numerous mirrors from the store.

 After several nights, Ben notices unusual and increasingly unsettling things about the mirrors.
 He soon finds the wallet of the previous night guard (who died in the beginning of the film) and a note that says "Esseker".
 Ben eventually comes to suspect that the mirror reflections make things happen to people.

 Meanwhile, Ben's sister, Angie, is killed by her reflection as it slowly tears off its lower jaw, causing her to bleed to death.
 Distraught and enraged by her death, he attempts to destroy the mirrors at the Mayflower, but they are impervious to damage.
 He demands to know what the mirrors want, and cracks appear on one of the mirrors, spelling out the word "ESSEKER".

-Failing to find "Esseker", Ben searches for Terrence Berry, the security guard who started the fire at the Mayflower 5 years prior.
+Failing to find "Esseker," Ben searches for Terrence Berry, the security guard who started the fire at the Mayflower 5 years prior.
 He goes to the mental institute where Terrence was incarcerated prior to his death.
 In a video, Terrence blames the mirrors for his family's death after he failed to find Esseker.

 Realizing his family is in danger, Ben races to his ex-wife's home and gets rid of the mirrors, painting over those he cannot.
 His ex-wife Amy, disturbed by his behavior, threatens to call the police - which will ensure that Ben will not see his kids again.
 Ben shoots a mirror in an attempt to prove to her they cannot be damaged.
 However, the mirror remains broken, and upon seeing his kids' terrified faces, Ben leaves.